Do you know the difference between beef stock and broth? The short and sweet version is that stock is made with bones and broth is not.

 As you see, the lines can be blurred between stock and broth.
 But the bottom line is that it will take you very little time, effort and money to end up with stock that will enhance the flavor of so many dishes you make.

-- 2 carrots, cut into 3 or 4 pieces
+- 2 stalks celery, cut into 3 or 4 pieces

 - 1 onion, quartered

-- Return ribs to pot and cook over very low heat 2.5 to 3 hours, skimming impurities from surface occasionally.
+Return bones to pot and cook over very low heat 2.5 to 3 hours, skimming impurities from surface occasionally.

 Other Recipes You Will Love!